mareox/block-gp-baddies/README.md

 ### Dependencies

 - requests: For making HTTP requests to the PAN-OS API.
-- pan-os-python: For PAN-OS specific operations.
-- xmltodict: For XML parsing and handling.
-- invoke: For task execution and management.
 - dynaconf: For dynamic configuration management.
 - lxml: For XML file generation and handling.